European Institute of Innovation and Technology: Initial phase (2008–2011)

 As determined in the Regulation establishing EIT, within 12 months after its creation, the Governing Board had to submit the draft of the first rolling triennial work programme and, within a period of 18 months, select and designate two or three KICs.

 The topics of the first wave of KICs (climate, energy, digital) were selected based on the criteria for selection described in Article 7 ("Selection of KICs") in December 2009.
 Article 7 was open to some degree of interpretation and the Governing Board working group was essential in shaping a common understanding of each potential KIC.
-For instance, the concept of EIT Climate-KIC was defined as climate change mitigation and adaptation; KIC InnoEnergy (now InnoEnergy) was focused on sustainable energy sources; and EIT ICT Labs (now EIT Digital) put emphasis not only on digital technology but on the future of social information sharing and communication.
+For instance, the concept of EIT Climate-KIC (now Climate KIC) was defined as climate change mitigation and adaptation; KIC InnoEnergy (now InnoEnergy) was focused on sustainable energy sources; and EIT ICT Labs (now 28Digital) put emphasis not only on digital technology but on the future of social information sharing and communication.